gamemanual0/gm0/source/docs/appendix/glossary.rst

             :width: 200

     Spacer
-        A spacer is used for keeping parts aligned with each other in separate :term:`shafts <shaft>`.
-        Generally, spacers are used because there isn’t space for a :term:`clamping hub` or :term:`shaft collar`, as those take up more space.
+        A spacer is used for keeping parts aligned with each other in separate :term:`shafts <Shaft>`.
+Generally, spacers are used because there isn’t space for a :term:`clamping hub <Clamping Hub>` or :term:`shaft collar <Shaft Collar>`, as those take up more space.
 However, spacers are very low-profile and hug the shaft closely.
 Spacers can be purchased in different configurations, from 1 mm to 15 mm.
 Custom spacers can also easily be 3D printed.

         .. figure:: images/glossary/thin-spacer.png
             :alt: A 1.5 mm thick spacer